Make your Masters a reality with funding

 To help you get started, we’ve put together eight top tips for making your Masters a reality with funding.

-Be the first to receive the latest information on scholarships and funding opportunities, with reminders on important deadlines.
+You’ll also be the first to receive the latest information on scholarships and funding opportunities, with reminders of important deadlines.

 2. Create a personalised funding package